-Overseas group life
+Overseas group

-The overseas group life portfolio has decreased over 2019, with gross premium income of £0.4 million versus £1.2 million in the previous year.
-This was due to new business being ceased and business run off.
+The increase in the underwriting profit for the year was in part due to the profit realised on Medgulf's recapture of the majority of the credit life business.
+The overseas group portfolio has decreased over 2020, with gross premium income of £0.1 million versus £0.5 million in the previous year.
+This was largely due to being closed to new business and the business running off.